Parisa-Bagherzadeh/Zillow-Scraper/README.md

 # Zillo scarpper

 To use this scrapper :
+Run the followin command
-1 - docker network create selenium_essential_network
+`1 - docker network create selenium_essential_network`
-2 - docker compose up
+`2 - docker compose up`